Sherwin-14/Nasdaq_Explorer/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+Nasdaq Explorer © 2024 by Sherwin Varghese is licensed under CC BY-NC-SA 4.0.
 See the LICENSE file for details.